Is a mini Australian Shepherd a real Aussie?

-To the history of mini and toy Aussies!
+To the history of toy and mini Australian Shepherds!

 In the 1960s, the mini Aussie started as a breeding project by a woman in California who was entranced by the smaller size of some of the Aussies working the rodeo circuit then and concentrated on making size a goal in her breeding program.
 It stayed a relatively small movement until the 1990s, when the Aussie’s popularity grew and the general public began to be aware of such a breed.
 Many people, in pursuit of good urban pets, were entranced with the idea of a smaller Aussie than that one typically encountered and sought these smaller bred Aussies.
 As they gained popularity, a breed club formed to support their existence.
 ASCA and USASA (the AKC parentclub) reacted to this by making a clear statement that mini Aussies were to be considered a separate breed (for the reasons I state above in my agenda) and any dog registered as a mini Aussie was ineligible to be registered as a full Australian Shepherd in either breed registry.

 The breed club fractured – one holding to a claim that the mini and toy Aussie is a legitimate size variety of the Australian Shepherd, one changing the name of the mini Aussie to the “North American Shepherd” in order to own it’s “other breed” legitimacy and gain recognition by the breed clubs demanding it.

 What is the difference between a breed and variety?
 A variety is a historical variance within the breed.
 Certainly, undersized Aussies have always existed, but breeding specifically for that size was never encouraged as a smaller dog is not an ideal working partner.